Keep Up With McLean!

 The Older Adult Program provides treatment for patients with a wide variety of psychiatric illnesses including depression, bipolar disorder, anxiety, and thought disorders.
 We also treat individuals coping with loss, bereavement, and changes in functioning.
 Families are closely involved and participate during the hospitalization.

-A part of McLean’s Division of Geriatric Psychiatry, our interdisciplinary team of expert clinicians and support staff have chosen geriatrics as their specialty.
+A part of McLean’s Center of Excellence in Geriatric Psychiatry, our interdisciplinary team of expert clinicians and support staff have chosen geriatrics as their specialty.
 Staff pride themselves on providing compassionate and efficient care.
 We work together to collaborate with patients and families to provide first-class treatment in a comfortable environment.

 The main components of care include diagnostic evaluation, solution focused treatment, group therapy, behavioral strategies, medication evaluation and management, and aftercare planning.